restorecommerce/gql-bot/README.md

 ### GraphQL Client

 A wrapper around [graphql-request](https://github.com/graphcool/graphql-request).
 It is used to connect to a GraphQL endpoint with custom headers and to parse resource files.
-Such resources are described in a JSON/YAML-based DSL and they are parsed to build mutations.
+Such resources are described in a JSON/YAML-based DSL and they are parsed to build mutations/queries.
 It is possible to solely use the GraphQL Client if job automation is not required:

 ```js